 J. Arthur Beebe apparently planned to begin construction soon thereafter.
 Information provided by the St. Botolph Club indicates that the billing records of McKim, Mead and White show that they entered into a contract in about August of 1888 to design the house and subsequently were paid for the work (Charles McKim’s deceased wife, Julia Amory (Appleton) McKim, was Emily (Appleton) Beebe’s first cousin).

 The house was not immediately built, however.
 Construction did not begin until October of 1890 after approval of the permit application filed on October 4, 1890, with the design presumably based on the plans prepared by McKim, Mead and White, which is credited with the design in Bainbridge Bunting’s Houses of Boston’s Back Bay and in numerous other sources.
-The work was executed by architect James T. Kelley, who is shown as the architect on the original permit application quoted in the October 4, 1890, issue of The Engineering & Building Record and on the final building inspection report, dated December 28, 1891.
+The work was executed by architect James T. Kelley, who is shown as the architect on the original permit application dated September 25, 1890, and on the final building inspection report, dated December 28, 1891.
 He also is credited as the architect in an illustration of the house which appeared in the August 19, 1899, issue of the American Architect and Building News and in the catalogue for the 1899-1900 Annual Architectural Exhibition of the T Square Club in Philadelphia.
 At the same time he was working on 199 Commonwealth, James T. Kelley designed (and McNeil Brothers built) 416 Beacon, a house with many similar architectural features to 199 Commonwealth.

 Construction of 199 Commonwealth was completed by late 1891, and on March 1, 1892, the Boston Globe reported on their house warming party, held the evening before, commenting that “Mr. and Mrs. Beebe’s house was recently completed, and its elegantly yet simply furnished apartments, with its broad halls and staircases were the subject of much admiration.”